 After exercising, cool down.
 Decrease the intensity of your exercise and continue to move for 5 more minutes, then do slow, static stretches for 5-10 minutes.
-Cooling down helps your body adjust by allowing a proper decrease in heart rate and blood pressure, prevents blood from pooling in your legs, and promotes removal of lactic acid to aid in decreasing muscular soreness, common after a moderate to high-intensity workout.
+Cooling down helps your body adjust by allowing a proper decrease in heart rate and blood pressure, prevents blood from pooling in your legs, and promotes the removal of lactic acid to aid in decreasing muscular soreness, common after a moderate to high-intensity workout.

 Stretch Slowly and Gently

 Never bounce, and stop short of pain.
 Inhale and exhale regularly while stretching.
 Hold the stretch for 10-30 seconds.
 Learn Proper Exercise Techniques Join an instructional class or take private lessons, or utilize the guidance of a certified personal trainer.

 - Shoes should fit well and should be designed for the activity you are involved in.